 You may not realize it, but your mattress is likely full of bacteria, germs, and even critters sometimes, and cleaning your bed sheets every week is not enough to make sure your sleeping area is clean and sanitized.

 You should aim to clean your mattress a couple of times each year at least, and there are several ways to go about doing this.
 You can start by stripping the mattress and treating stains, and vacuuming away any dust and surface grime that you see.
 Using baking soda after these steps will help deodorize the mattress, and you should sprinkle it all over the mattress and let it sit for 24 hours, then vacuum it away and follow up with a surface-cleaning using your favorite multi-purpose cleaner (see also winter cleaning tips).

 If you find a bug infestation during the cleaning process, you can fight off the critters using a bug repellant that is non-toxic and fabric-safe, and repeat the usage until the bugs are gone.

-Throughout the cleaning process, you should make sure that you are only cleaning the surface rather than saturating the mattress with liquid, as a soggy mattress can end up growing mold and mildew, essentially canceling out all of your hard work.
+Throughout the cleaning process, you should make sure that you are only cleaning the surface (see how to sanitize money, too) rather than saturating the mattress with liquid, as a soggy mattress can end up growing mold and mildew, essentially canceling out all of your hard work.

 Deep cleaning your mattress helps ensure that you are sleeping on a sanitized bed, and it can bring you more peace of mind.